-Torsional process.
+6. Terminal two stranded braided cord - Braided wires have very fine strands which can be damaged if it was not for the gentle Torsional vibration.
 IGBTs (insulated gate bipolar transistors) are designed for high voltage switching applications.
 Due to their high efficiency and reliability, they are the perfect match for (plug-in) hybrid vehicles and electric cars.